Sewer56/p5rpc.modloader/docs/usage.md

 !!! info

-    To create a dummy bf file you can create a new empty text file and just rename it, changing the file extension.
+    To create a dummy bmd file you can create a new empty text file and just rename it, changing the file extension.

 To edit the loose `e722_103.bmd` file in `event_data\message` you would first add a dummy bmd file in `P5REssentials\CPK\en.cpk\event_data\message`